 The Group sees a strong movement in the market from pure batterydriven to hybrid systems (fuel cells and batteries).
 The Group has significant know-how regarding fuel cell stacks and hybridisation.
-Over the years, different applications such as the Deutsche Bahn back up power solutions, the containerised 75kw power solution for Orkney Surf and Turf project, the TriHyBus in Czech Republic, the SEV Newton truck and the Alsterwasser ship in Hamburg are good examples of Proton Motor's in depth know-how.
+Over the years, different applications such as the Deutsche Bahn back-up power solutions, the containerised 100kw power solution for the renewable energy campus at APEX, the HyRail fuel cell system for a rail milling machine, TriHyBus in Czech Republic, the HyRange® 43 fuel cell system for garbage collecting trucks and different maritime projects like the Alsterwasser ship in Hamburg are good examples of Proton Motor's in depth know-how.